GST for Property Developments

 GST Withholding on Settlement

-From 1 July 2018, there is a new GST withholding requirement for the sale of new residential premises or subdivided land that is potential residential land.
+There is a GST withholding requirement for the sale of new residential premises or subdivided land that is potential residential land.
 This may include sale of new apartments, house and land packages and vacant residential land.

 Excluded from withholding requirements are the sale of new commercial residential premises (e.g. hotels and motels), residential premises that have been substantially renovated, land that is currently in use for a commercial purpose and residential land sold to a purchaser registered for GST, for use in their business.